eemmiirr/redisdata/README.md

 Redis Data
 ==========

-Redis Data is a Transaction Manager and ORM tool for redis implemented in Java 6.
+Redis Data is a Transaction Manager and Object Mapper tool for redis implemented in Java 6.
 It simplifies the usage of redis in java and abstracts the way data is mapped.
 All data deserialization/marshalling are lazy which means they will only happen when the data is accessed.

 Features
 --------